Jonathan W. Hugg philadelphia

 • “Commerce Court 101: Navigating Pennsylvania’s Business Court 2026,” panel presenter for the Pennsylvania Bar Institute CLE program, April 2026.

-• Presented continuing legal education ethics program “Is It Your Conflict?
-Recognizing and Addressing Conflicts of Interest in Commercial Litigation” as part of the 2025 Annual State of the Commerce Court Update hosted by the Philadelphia Bar Association’s Business Litigation Committee, August 2025.
+• “Is It Your Conflict?
+Recognizing and Addressing Conflicts of Interest in Commercial Litigation,” 2025 Annual State of the Commerce Court Update hosted by the Philadelphia Bar Association’s Business Litigation Committee, August 2025.

-• Participated as panelist in continuing legal education program “Prehearing Conferences and Disciplinary and Reinstatement Hearings” as part of the Pennsylvania Disciplinary Board’s annual training for new hearing committee members, July 2025.
+• “Prehearing Conferences and Disciplinary and Reinstatement Hearings,” panel presenter for the Pennsylvania Disciplinary Board’s annual training for new hearing committee members, July 2025.

 Interests